 Best Practices for Secure Online Shopping

 Always choose well-known and reputable websites for online shopping.
-These sites invest heavily in security measures for online store data protection, reducing the risk of fraud.
+These sites invest heavily in security measures, reducing the risk of fraud.
+Be cautious about the amount and nature of personal information you share online, and limit the exposure of sensitive information unless absolutely necessary.

 After making an online purchase, save all confirmation emails and digital receipts.
 These documents can help in disputing a charge or establishing proof of purchase if fraud is suspected.